-State Board of Cosmetology State Board of Examiners of Licensed Practical Nurses
+State Board of Barbers State Board of Cosmetology State Board of Examiners of Licensed Practical Nurses

 Certain criminal offenses will prohibit a student from acquiring a license to become employed in field.
 For additional information, contact the Career Counselor in Hicks Hall on the main campus.